pinchbv/floor/floor/README.md

 Floor provides a neat SQLite abstraction for your Flutter applications inspired by the [Room persistence library](https://developer.android.com/topic/libraries/architecture/room).
 It comes with automatic mapping between in-memory objects and database rows while still offering full control of the database with the use of SQL.
-In order to harvest Floor's full potential, it's necessary to have an understanding of SQL and SQLite.
+As a consequence, it's necessary to have an understanding of SQL and SQLite in order to harvest Floor's full potential.

 - typesafe
 - reactive